 When I was putting a Van Halen tape in and listening to it for the first time, I was blown away.
 My first exposure to Eddie Van Halen was Eruption.
 The son of Dutch Immigrants was about to take the world by storm.

 A small handful of players in rock history have dramatically changed people’s expectations of what was possible to do with an electric guitar.
-That doesn’t necessarily mean that I have to like their music, but it would be dishonest to say that they didn’t drastically change things, and in more notable ways than many other players.
-Jimi Hendrix is one of those guys’ no one sounded like him when he came onto the music scene, and he rewrote the book on what great rock playing was, coaxing sounds out of a Stratocaster that no one else had been capable of until that point.
+That doesn’t necessarily mean that I have to like their music, but it would be dishonest to say that they didn’t drastically change things in more notable ways than many other players.
+Jimi Hendrix is one of those guys.
+No one sounded like him when he came onto the music scene, and he rewrote the book on what great rock playing was, coaxing sounds out of a Stratocaster that no one else had been capable of until that point.

 Like Hendrix and a few others (Yngwie Malmsteen), EVH blew people’s minds when he exploded onto the national scene with his band’s debut album in 1978.
-Many people identify him as creating “tapping,” as if that’s his biggest contribution to guitar playing, but there were players like Jeff Beck and a few others who had used finger-tapping to some degree or another, going back decades.
+Many people identify him as creating “tapping,” as if that’s his most significant contribution to guitar playing.
+Still, players like Jeff Beck and a few others had used finger-tapping to some degree or another, going back decades.
 But none of them had ever used it the way EVH did, and it stood out in a way that people admired more than they had with anyone previously.
 Regardless, nothing that preceded it sounded like the guitar work on Van Halen, and lots of earlier rock gods were left making excuses or begrudgingly giving the young player credit.

-The second part of EVH’s effect on rock guitar was that suddenly, to be considered an amazing player, a person had to master a whole bunch of new techniques.
+The second part of EVH’s effect on rock guitar was that suddenly, to be considered an amazing player, a person had to master many new techniques.
 Just playing the same pentatonic and blues licks that everyone else knew didn’t cut it very well anymore if you wanted to sound contemporary.
-What was expected from rock guitar previous to that 1978 album and afterward was completely changed by EVH?
+What was expected from rock guitar previous to that 1978 album and afterward was changed entirely by EVH.

-He combined what he thought were the best elements of a Fender Strat with the higher output pickup from an old Gibson, and created his own “Frankenstrat,” a guitar that, in a very real way, became the template for an entire industry of new guitar-builders.
-His playing style involved rigorous use of a Stratocaster tremolo, a system that would not hold tuning very well when used heavily, and he became one of the earliest users of Floyd Rose double-locking tremolos, which made them an almost mandatory part of any hot-rodded “superstrat” in the ’80s.
-EVH was such a trendsetter that his preferences shaped the guitar industry, and still do.
+He combined what he thought were the best elements of a Fender Strat with the higher output pickup from an old Gibson and created his own “Frankenstrat,” a guitar that, in a very real way, became the template for an entire industry of new guitar-builders.
+His playing style involved rigorous use of a Stratocaster tremolo.
+This system would not hold tuning very well when used heavily, and he became one of the earliest users of Floyd Rose double-locking tremolos, which made them an almost mandatory part of any hot-rodded “superstrat” in the ’80s.
+EVH was such a trendsetter that his preferences shaped the guitar industry and still do.

-EVH’s early guitar sounds have been thoroughly studied, and still are.
+EVH’s early guitar sounds have been thoroughly studied and still are.
 Enormous forums on the Internet are dedicated to his gear and his “Brown Sound,” the name given to the early sound of his amp and guitar.
-When the first Van Halen album came out, the distorted amp tone he had got a lot of attention quickly.
+When the first Van Halen album came out, the distorted amp tone he had quickly got a lot of attention.
 Back in the ’70s, many hard-rock guitar players were always looking for a way to coax more grind out of their amps, and EVH had achieved something many other players wanted for themselves.

-EVH changed the whole industry on how we knew it.
+EVH changed a whole industry on how we knew it.
 Being an innovator and one hell of a player makes Eddie Van Halen important.